-(b) Decency of speech shall be observed and disrespect to personalities carefully avoided.

-- (c) When the Speaker is putting any question, or addressing the House, no person shall speak, stand up, walk out of, or cross the House nor, when a member is speaking, engage in disruptive discourse or pass between the member and the chair. - (d) Food or beverages shall not be permitted on the floor of the House during the first two hours of the daily session. - (e) The reading of newspapers shall not be permitted on the floor of the House while the House is in session. - (f) Smoking shall not be permitted on the floor of the House or in the galleries at any time.
-The consumption of food or beverages shall not be permitted in the galleries at any time. - (g) Special recitals and performances by musicians or other groups shall not be permitted on the floor of the House; and special guests of members of the House shall not be permitted on the floor of the House. - (h) Members shall observe appropriate attire, coat and tie for male members and dignified dress for female members. - (i) The use of wireless telephones shall not be permitted in the House Chamber. - (j) Placards, stickers, or signs not approved by the Speaker are not permitted in the House Chamber.
+- (b) Decency of speech shall be observed and disrespect to personalities carefully avoided. - (c) When the Speaker is putting any question, or addressing the House, no person shall speak, stand up, walk out of, or cross the House nor, when a member is speaking, engage in disruptive discourse or pass between the member and the chair. - (d) Food or beverages shall not be permitted on the floor of the House during the first hour of the daily session. - (e) The reading of newspapers shall not be permitted on the floor of the House while the House is in session. - (f) The consumption of food or beverages shall not be permitted in the galleries at any time. - (g) Special recitals and performances by musicians or other groups shall not be permitted on the floor of the House; and special guests of members of the House shall not be permitted on the floor of the House. - (h) Members shall observe appropriate attire, coat and tie for male members and dignified dress for female members. - (i) The use of a mobile device or cellular phone for the purpose of making or receiving a phone call shall not be permitted in the House Chamber. - (j) Placards, stickers, or signs are not permitted in the House Chamber.